Speed boots are a curious thing. They’re marketed to people who want to emulate the fast attacking forward who likes a dribble.

 The X solves a major pain point for many speed boot wearers by making it comfortable out of the box and accommodating to wider feet sizes while not compromising on its lightness.
 Yes, it has its drawbacks with the struggles to put it on and its compatibility on AG, but Adidas has created something which throws the gauntlet down to all boot manufacturers to make better speed boots.

 As silly as it may sound, the lightness and comfort on feet have made me feel just a bit more liberated on the pitch.
 If you’re looking to add an extra shimmy and dribble to your game, there’s no better place to start by feeling more confident on feet with the X18.1.

 Features of the Adidas X 18.1 Firm Ground

-- For the outsole, this Adidas boot sports the Ultralight Speedframe technology.
+- For the outsole, this Adidas cleat sports the Ultralight Speedframe technology.
 This type of outsole features perforations the cut its weight and allowing wearers to efficiently accelerate through the pitch.
 Meanwhile, its Arrowhead forefoot studs combine with round heel studs to offer excellent traction for those quick starts and stops on the firm ground.

 The Adidas X 18.3 is available in the standard sizes for men.
 It is designed with a medium width and is known to it true to size.
 Wearers can expect this soccer cleat to offer a snug and breathable fit owing to its mesh upper.
 With its Clawcollar and its off-centered laces, this soccer cleat also offers a secure, locked-in fit as well as enhanced stability.